 Cold water with a covering of ice does little harm to our fish in its own right.
 It can lead to other consequences, however, that can result in fish-kills.

-A covering of ice stops the exchange of gases at the water surface that normally occurs.
-Often, significant amounts of oxygen are absorbed at the surface and poisonous carbon dioxide is released.
-Ammonia, produced from the breakdown of waste, is also released at the surface.
-When ice prevents this gas exchange from happening, the levels of poisonous gases can rise quite rapidly, even though the metabolism of the fish and other organisms is low in the cold water.
-Eventually, this can lead to fish-kills caused by a build-up of poisonous gases or a crash in oxygen levels.
+A covering of ice stops the exchange of gases at the waters surface that normally occurs.
+Often, significant amounts of oxygen is absorbed at the surface and poisonous carbon dioxide is released, therefore carbon dioxide is dissolved into the water and can make it slightly more acidic.
+When ice prevents oxygen gas exchange from happening, the levels of dissolved oxygen can decrease quite rapidly, as even though the metabolism of the fish and other organisms is low in the cold water they all still respire using up oxygen quickly.
+Eventually, this can lead to fish-kills caused by a crash in oxygen levels.

 CATCHING CARP CAN BECOME DIFFICULT DURING THE WINTER, BUT NOT IMPOSSIBLE, GET THE BEST TIPS HERE.